 Reflection Bay is the only Jack Nicklaus Signature Design in Nevada, and it occupies a setting that has no parallel in Las Vegas golf.
 The course wraps around the shoreline of Lake Las Vegas, a 320-acre man-made lake in Henderson, roughly 25 miles east of the Strip.
 Multiple holes play along or toward the water, and the lake provides a visual counterpoint to the surrounding desert mountains that is genuinely unexpected in this landscape.

 Green fees range from $140 in off-peak periods to $225 during the February through May and September through November peaks.
-Dynamic pricing applies, and rates fluctuate with demand.
-Walking is permitted, which is unusual among Las Vegas courses and welcome for golfers who prefer to experience a Nicklaus design on foot.
-The lakeside holes are particularly rewarding at walking pace, where the relationship between the golf and the water can be appreciated without the speed of a cart.
+Dynamic pricing applies.
+Walking is permitted, which is unusual among Las Vegas courses and welcome if you prefer to experience a Nicklaus design on foot.
+The lakeside holes are particularly rewarding at walking pace.

 Closed to public play since June 2025.
 A Jack Nicklaus tribute course converting to a private luxury club.